slaubi/the-fast-track/8.1/en/21-cache.rst

     single: HTTP Cache;ESI
     single: ESI

-The ``TwigEventSubscriber`` listener injects a global variable in Twig with all conference objects.
+The ``TwigEventListener`` listener injects a global variable in Twig with all conference objects.
 It does so for every single page of the website.
 It is probably a great target for optimization.

 You won't add new conferences every day, so the code is querying the exact same data from the database over and over again.